 Shop after shop, year after year this would happen.
 It was frustrating, socially awkward and depressing.

 As I grew older, I started finding brands and styles that allowed me to wear the clothes that I felt confident in.
-As my confidence grew my ability to wear new styles grew as well, and I want to share these styles with you.
+As my confidence grew my ability to wear new styles grew as well.